The Gap

 What Makes mySpellChecker Different

-mySpellChecker is not a port of an English spell checker — it was designed from the ground up for Myanmar script.Syllable-First Architecture
+mySpellChecker is not a port of an English spell checker.
+It was designed from the ground up for Myanmar script.Progressive Validation Pipeline

 Everything you need ships in onepip install: